jcerca/Papers/Stygocapitella_PeerJ/info/README.md

 ...

-It also contains the barcodes for the two sequencing lanes, lane01 and lane02. barcodes_lane01.tsv barcodes_lane02.tsv
+It also contains the barcodes for the two sequencing lanes, barcode01, which corresponds to lane 01, and barcode02 which corresponds to lane02. barcodes_lane01.tsv barcodes_lane02.tsv